Skip to main content

 • Uploaded correctly and can be previewed when selected for your Calibration

-• Matching the Session Settings
+• Matching the camera and resolution you chose for your Session

 Did this answer your question?